Moesha Buduong: Controversy

-In April 2018, Buduong came under criticism from Ghanaians. over a controversial interview she gave to CNN reporter Christiane Amanpour.
+In April 2018, Buduong came under criticism from Ghanaians over a controversial interview she gave to CNN reporter Christiane Amanpour.
 In the interview, Buduong mentioned that Ghanaian women use men as their primary source of income, since the economy is tough.
 They do this through engaging in sexual intercourse with the men.
-She is quoted as saying that "In Ghana, our economy is such a way that you need someone to take care of you.
+She is quoted saying "In Ghana, our economy is such a way that you need someone to take care of you.
 You can’t make enough money as a woman here.
 Because even when you want to get an apartment, in Ghana they take two years’ advance and I just started working where will I get money to pay?"
 Her comments received harsh criticism from both men and women who felt she was painting a negative picture of Ghanaian (and by extension African) women.
 Celebrities such as John Dumelo, Lydia Forson, Eazzy, DKB and Afia Odo shared their views on Twitter, most of them negative.

 Other people also felt the criticism was unwarranted, because the comments made were a reflection of the reality of Ghanaian life.
 Radio host Captain Smart commended her and entreated Ghanaians to applaud her for speaking the truth.

 Christine Amanpour herself has pleaded with the public not to shame Buduong, calling on the President, Nana Akufo-Addo and Gender Minister Otiko Afisa Djaba to support her.
 Amanpour said, "I want people to recognize Moesha's right to speak up and the courage she showed by sharing such intimate details about her personal life.
 As a woman and a journalist, I'm hurt and angry to see such an innocent woman condemned by the press and by many people on social media in this way.
 It's to the point that Moesha is not sure she can return to Ghana safely.
 I am so surprised to see this happening in Accra, a city that has rightly got so much attention recently for being one of the most economically and politically successful capitals in Africa.
-Indeed I was heartened while I was in Accra, listening to a speech by the President himself, defending the rights of the free press to report fully, accurately and fairly."
+Indeed, I was heartened while I was in Accra, listening to a speech by the President himself, defending the rights of the free press to report fully, accurately and fairly."